-The painted eggs museum – you’ll have to trust us here.
+- The painted eggs museum – you’ll have to trust us here.
 This is amazing.
-Art can spring out anywhere, even on hen eggs.
-This is a local artist’s museum, where the local tradition of painted Easter eggs is taken to the next level.
+Art can take incredible forms, even on eggs.
+This is a local artist’s museum, where the local tradition of painted Easter eggs is taken to art level.

-Drive through the superb Bicazului Gorges, back to Transylvania.
+- Drive through the stunning Bicazului Gorges, back to Transylvania.

-We stop at the beautiful Red Lake.
-A massive cliff collapsed in 1888, forming a natural dam and flooding the upstream valley.
-Tree stems are still visible bellow the water level, giving the lake a strange beauty.
-We will walk around the lake to learn it’s legends and stories
+- We stop at the Red Lake. (local hungarians call it “The Killer Lake”).
+A massive cliff collapsed in 1888, forming a natural dam which flooded the upstream valley.
+The old forest is still visible under the water.
+We will walk around the lake to learn its amazing legends.

-We spend the night inside the old citadel of Sighisoara, at the medieval hotel Wagner House 3***
+- We spend the night in the old citadel of Sighisoara, at the medieval hotel Wagner House 3**

 Day 10 – Sighisoara and Biertan